sebschlicht/bachelor-thesis/cluster-setup.md

 #### Cassandra
 Storage backend specific configuration has to be done in its own configuration file.
 Unfortunately Titan's `storage.conf-file` does not seem to work using Cassandra.
-The default configuration `conf/cassandra.yaml` is loaded no matter what.
-I created two copies of this file in order to have an editable and one default configuration
+The default Cassandra configuration `conf/cassandra.yaml` is loaded no matter what.
+I created two copies of this file in order to have an editable and a copy of the default configuration

     cd conf
     cp cassandra.yaml cassandra-default.yaml